alextanhongpin/clean-architecture-learn/golang/003-domain.md

 - nested entities, we just have reference to the id, not nested
 - should not contain any external dependencies or config

+## Basic

+A domain entity can be anaemic, though that defeats the purpose.

+Aside from domain entity, we also